filip1/dearmep/server/README.md

 ## Alembic

+DearMEP is using [Alembic](https://alembic.sqlalchemy.org/) to manage the database and perform version upgrades to it.
+Currently, this is a manual process.

 ### For Users

 If you upgrade, make sure to `alembic upgrade head`.
 You can downgrade the database via `alembic downgrade $REVISION`

 ### For Developers

-If you change the models which are reflected in the database, you'll need to do use alembic to handle database migrations.
+If you change the models which are reflected in the database, you'll need to do use Alembic to handle database migrations.
 You can create migrations via

 ```sh
 alembic revision --autogenerate --message "your short alembic message about the reason of this migration"